top of page

 9. The Ending — and the Beginning

-You are simply running old programs that fractured off and don't know you're grown up, smart and safe.
+You are simply running old programs that fractured off and don't know you're grown up, smart, and safe.
+And this is exactly what I help women do — bring those parts back to wholeness, back into the present moment, back into a life that finally feels like theirs.

-If you feel called to go further, we can connect in lots of ways:
+If you feel called to go further, I'd love to be part of what comes next.

-Your life will rise to meet the woman you’re right now and who you are becoming.
+Your life will rise to meet the woman you're becoming.

 And you’re just getting started.